Info Source: Sources of Federal Government and Employee Information

 Pursuant to the Canada Grain Act and Canada Grain Regulations, the Canadian Grain Commission provides an alternate grain delivery mechanism for producers and producer groups that wish to ship their own grain by railcar.
 The Canadian Grain Commission works closely and cooperatively with the grain industry and the railways in an effort to ensure that producer car orders are filled in a timely manner.
 The Canadian Grain Commission has sole responsibility for the allocation of producer cars for all grains.

-- Description: Includes records related to producer car applications.
+- Description: May include records related to producer car applications.
 Producer car applications contain information such as the producer's name, email address, application number; type, quality and quantity of grain, and the producer identification number which information is used for the purpose of allocating producer cars.
 Information is also collected from licensed grain dealers in order to allocate producer cars.

 - Document types: Applications; correspondence; car number shipments; scheduling information and reports.